 The Trauma of War

-This year we really got into the Halloween spirit and decided to present something different!
-Our wonderful volunteer makeup artist, Fiama, created a fun makeup tutorial.
+For 2020, we really got into the Halloween spirit and decided to present something different!
+Our wonderful volunteer makeup artist, Fiama, came up with an interesting makeup tutorial.
 Everything that she created is based on real wounds of soldiers in war zones.
 The aim of this video is to highlight the devastating physical impact of war on both civilians and the military.
 It takes less than a second for bullets and explosions to destroy the body.
 Sadly, the price of survival is often a lifetime of pain and disability.
 Read more about these soldiers and their life-changing stories below.

 What a Bullet Does to the Body